Dev-Mind

 Network error

 To analyse the errors you can open the LogCat tab and filter on Error level.
-In my example, below we can see that I have a problem on deserialization because the remote API return a null value for the room name
+In my example below, we can see the same error

 Logger